brickwareharry/trail-online-shop-api/README.md

+#### TODO LIST:
+1. Check: Ubuntu does not have correct access right.
+Fix the access right.

 # Online Shop API

 Welcome to the Online Shop API documentation!
 This guide will help you get started with building your own online shop using C# .NET 8.